-As already mentioned, during the quarantine you can go for walks, but you can’t go for sightseeing.
+As already mentioned, during the quarantine you can go for walks, but you can’t go sightseeing.
 There are no precise descriptions of those terms.
 There are also no examples provided, therefore there is some room for interpretation.
 We decided that we will stick to the principle that we can only visit places in the open-air area and only if they are free of charge – in such places we could always say that we are on a walk.
-Moreover, we always made sure that we can keep a 2-meter distance to other people.
+Moreover, we always made sure that we can keep a 2-meter distance from other people.

 Our apartment was located in the very centre of Reykjavik, close to Hallgrimskirkja Church.
 Since the streets were very empty, we could go for a walk around the city at any time.
-I will try to publish an article about the places we visited during the quarantine in Reykjavik and it’s neighbourhood soon.
+I will try to publish an article about the places we visited during the quarantine in Reykjavik and its neighbourhood soon.

 Renting a car in Iceland during quarantine

-During the quarantine you are allowed to drive with the car only in order to get from the airport to your place of quarantine and in order to do the second test.
-Exactly for those two days (the arrival day and the last day of the quarantine) we rented a car.
+During the quarantine, you are allowed to drive with the car only in order to get from the airport to your place of quarantine and in order to do the second test.
+Exactly for those two days (the arrival day and the last day of the quarantine), we rented a car.
 We managed to find a Renault Kadjar for ISK 10.000 per day.
 We were in direct contact with Daniel, the owner.
 He brought us the car and picked it up at the agreed place, mostly adapting to our plans, which was super convenient for us.
 He was very flexible, and the car rental went very smoothly so for us it was the perfect option during the quarantine.

 When Daniel found out that I wanted to recommend his car on my blog, he offered a discount for you guys!
 Therefore, with the code salty.travels2020 you will get -10% if you rent a car from him.
 For those of you who are interested in renting a car from Daniel here is his number +35 47602820 (you can write via WhatsApp) and his email email@example.com.